Neoprotoparmelia amerisidiata

 Neoprotoparmelia amerisidiata is a species of corticolous (bark dwelling) and crustose lichen in the family Parmeliaceae.
 Found in the southeastern United States, it was formally described as a new species in 2018 by Garima Singh and André Aptroot.
 The type specimen was collected by James Lendemer in the Sapelo Island Wildlife Management Area (Sapelo Island, Georgia); here the lichen was found growing on oak bark.
 It has a thin, shiny, pale olive-green to olive-grey thallus with numerous isidia.
 Secondary chemicals in the lichen that are detectable with thin-layer chromatography include alectoronic acid (major), and lesser to trace amounts of dehydroalectoronic acid and β-alectoronic acid.
 The specific epithet amerisidiata refers to both its North American distribution and the presence of isidia.
 It is known from North Carolina, Alabama, Georgia, Mississippi, and Florida.

+Taxonomy

+Neoprotoparmelia amerisidiata was formally described in 2018, when molecular data showed that several North-American specimens long treated as part of the tropical species Protoparmelia isidiata represented a genetically distinct lineage.
+Because the group clusters with other tropical-subtropical members of the recently erected genus Neoprotoparmelia, Garima Singh and André Aptroot transferred the taxon to that genus and published it as a new species.
+The holotype was collected on live oak (Quercus) bark on Sapelo Island, Georgia; the specific epithet combines 'America' with 'isidiata', referring to the continent where it occurs and to the abundance of isidia on its surface.
+Phylogenetically the species belongs to the subfamily Protoparmelioideae of the large lichen family Parmeliaceae, but it differs from the arctic-temperate genus Protoparmelia by its tropical affinity, branched paraphyses and production of alectoronic acid-type compounds.

+Morphologically, N. amerisidiata is most similar to the neotropical N. brasilisidiata.
+It is distinguished by having stouter isidia (0.07–0.11 mm wide versus mostly ≤0.08 mm) and by its restricted distribution in the southeastern United States.
+No apothecia have been seen, so the description rests on vegetative characters, chemistry and DNA barcodes (ITS and mtSSU).
+The absence of apothecia is typical of several isidiate species in the genus and does not affect placement because ascus characters are known from related taxa.